Reduce your environmental impact in Iceland

 We at Gray Line Iceland strive to minimize our environmental impact in the beautiful country we call home and we encourage our visitors to do the same.
-In an effort to reduce our effect on nature in Iceland, we are consistently monitoring how we do business in order to address environmental issues.
-Here are our 6 best and easy to follow tips to help you reduce your environmental impact during your holiday in Iceland:
+To reduce our effect on nature in Iceland, we are consistently monitoring how we do business to address environmental issues.
+Here are our 6 best and easy-to-follow tips to help you reduce your environmental impact during your holiday in Iceland:

 1. Bring a reusable water bottle

 It’s a fact that millions of plastic water bottles end up in landfills, oceans, and the open environment every year.
 In a recent study conducted by the Icelandic Tourism Board, it was revealed that 65% of tourists admitted to using bottled water more frequently while on vacation because of a lack of trust in the quality of water at their destination and 80% of those bottles end up in landfills or the ocean.
 Luckily in Iceland, tap water is some of the purest and most delicious you will ever taste.
 What comes out of the tap of every home in Iceland is pure spring water that has been naturally filtered through lava for centuries.
 And the best part of it—it’s free!

 Icelandic nature is vast and magnificent to behold.
 Unfortunately, beautiful nature doesn’t always come with garbage cans so when you can’t find one, be sure to hang on to your trash for when you do find an appropriate receptacle.
 Keep in mind that recycling and trash cans can always be found at rest stops, gas stations, hotels, and public pools so you’re bound to stumble on a few opportunities to dispose of trash in a day.
 Nothing ruins the idyllic Icelandic countryside more than trash so let’s work together to keep it clean and pristine!